celyk/godot-isf/README.md

 # Usage

-Clone this repo and move the directory under your projects /addons directory
+1. Clone this repo and move the directory under your projects /addons directory
+2. Enable the addon in your project settings

-To use the addon, drag in your .fs files to the project directory.
-The scene that is generated can be dragged in.
+3. Drag in your .fs files to the project directory.
+They will be automatically converted to a scene file

+# Limitations

+I did my best to follow the ISF specification, but unfortunately not every GLSL feature can be accounted for in Godot shaders
+- Function overloading.
+You will get an error if the ISF shader overloads a built in function.
+To fix it you will have to rename the function.

+If you come across a limitatoin not listed here, please report it by filing an issue on this repository

 # Support